Shivamkak19/request-throttler/README.md

 *As an example you may want to have a high priority workflow in charge of fetching most recent data and a low priority workflow in charge of garbage collecting old data.*

-We want you to design a request throttling system to optimize requests rate based on the rate-limits we have on each platform for each user which is capable of scheduling requests based on their priorities.
+Design a request throttling system to optimize requests rate based on the rate-limits we have on each platform for each user which is capable of scheduling requests based on their priorities.

 # Formalization and assumptions